 Ignoring damp is not a good idea.
-It damages walls, windows frames and anyone living in a house with damp could develop health or respiratory problems.
+It damages walls, windows frames, and anyone living in a house with damp could develop health or respiratory problems.

-It is also not covered by many buildings insurance policies as damp is a gradually occurring issue and would fall within the ‘maintenance and wear and tear’ exclusion.
+Damp repair isn’t covered by many buildings insurance policies as damp is a gradually occurring issue and would fall within the ‘maintenance and wear and tear’ exclusion.

 What is rising damp?

 Rising damp is moisture coming up from the ground and rising through the structure of your home.

 It is noticeable on the lower parts of walls to a height of about a metre and also across solid concrete floors.
 Wet weather makes rising damp worse as walls have more water to soak up.

 Modern houses are usually constructed with a damp-proof membrane acting as a waterproof barrier under concrete flooring.